AnyLog-co/documentation/high availability.md

 To achieve highly availability, AnyLog nodes are configured such that multiple Operators maintain copies of the data.
 Using this setup, if an Operator fails, the data is available on a surviving Operator and queries are directed to the surviving node.
-This document explains how to configure AnyLog to provide High Availability, and details the commands that monitor and report on the HA state.
+This document explains how to configure AnyLog to provide High Availability, and details the commands that monitor and report the HA state.

 ## Overview

 High Availability (HA) is enabled by configuring the network nodes to maintain multiple copies of the data.
-In HA setup, multiple nodes are grouped together and assigned to maintain copies of the data such that if a node fails, the data is available from a surviving peer node.
 To be in a state where multiple nodes have identical set of data, each participating Operator node is configured with push and pull processes, that operate on the data, such that, when data is added to one of the nodes, it will be replicated the
 assigned peer nodes.